Risk assessment and waste classification

 Waste classification

-CLP, HP properties and PDF
+CLP, HP properties, POP and PDF

 Waste classification is used when excavated material or other material becomes waste.
 It is not a site-specific risk model; it is a concentration-based classification of a clearly defined waste fraction.